nandans-summer-camp/python-hello-world/README.md

 # Hello World in Python

-This exercise is meant to make sure you have everything setup (Unix environment, Python, text editor) and practice using Github classroom and `pytest` to complete assignments.
-Our material for learning Python will use these tools and this pattern, so it's important to get everything set up now!
+The goal of this exercise is to set up your computing environment and practice the workflow we will be using in our pre-course programming material.
+You will set up a Unix environment with git, Python, a text editor, and pytest, as well as practice using git in the Github Classroom workflow.

 ### Instructions

 1. Setup a Unix environment to work in!
 Unix means, in effect, either Mac or Linux.
 If you already use a Mac, it's fine to just stick with it.
 If you use Windows, you should install a Linux distribution (either in a separate partition or, if you're ready to take a big bold step towards a brighter future, just delete Windows altogether).
 I recommend [Manjaro](https://manjaro.org/) or [Ubuntu](https://ubuntu.com/).
 Ubuntu is a bit more popular and the internet is full of guides, which is nice for first-time Linux users, but Manjaro has a great package manager which makes life very pleasant.
-Any Linux distribution will do, however, so feel free to read a bit and choose one that you think you will like.
+Any Linux distribution will do, so feel free to read a bit and choose one that you think you will like.

 2. Learn to use the terminal (also called console) on your system.
 Both MacOS and any Linux distribution will come with a terminal, in Mac and Ubuntu (Gnome) this is called "Terminal", in KDE Linux distros it is "Konsole".
 These applications are _terminal emulators_ and provide a _command line interface_ to your operating system via a _shell_ program (usually either _bash_ or _zsh_).
 Don't worry about all those terms, that sentence is there so that you can start to become familiar with them and recognize them.